Tanveer132/Tanveer132/README.md

 - 👀 I’m interested in ...Me
 - 🌱 I’m currently learning ...to understand myself
 - 💞️ I’m looking to collaborate on ...my mood
-- 📫 How to reach me ...when i wander
+- 📫 How to reach me ...tanveershikalgar55gmail.com

 <!---
 Tanveer132/Tanveer132 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.